metacraft-labs/dvt-circuits/doc/dkg_verification.md

 ### Purpose and Scope

-This specification provides a detailed framework for zero-knowledge (ZK) verification circuits within a Distributed Key Generation (DKG) protocol.
-It emphasizes precise cryptographic formulations to ensure the correctness and security of each verification step.
+This specification provides a framework for zero-knowledge (ZK) verification circuits within a Distributed Key Generation (DKG) protocol.
+It emphasizes cryptographic formulations to ensure the correctness and security of each verification step.

 ### Overview of Distributed Key Generation (DKG)